bartbutenaers/node-red-contrib-gc-trigger/README.md

 ![GC trigger monitor](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-gc-trigger/master/images/gc_trigger_monitor.png)

 However it might happen in exceptional cases that the garbage collection doesn't run often enough, since the V8 engine isn't aware about the real amount of memory being used.
 For example when native C++ code is being called from a NodeJS program, in some conditions NodeJs doesn't take into account all the native memory that is being used.
 In such conditions it might be useful to force NodeJs to trigger a garbage collection.
-Keep in mind that this is in fact only a workaround, and not a real solution of the problem!

 The garbage collection could be triggered e.g. at fixed moments in time: